-A tall, slender and extremely capable girl.
-Miss Shand was born and raised in the Parish of St. Ann-the lush "garden parish" of this country of 2/4 million people.
+A tall, slender and extremely capable girl, Miss Shand was born and raised in the Parish of St. Ann-the lush "garden parish" of this country of 21/4 million people.
 She is the daughter of a farmer (cattle, coconuts and bananas) and has three sisters and a brother-only one of whom, a dress designer, remains at home.
 For instance, another sister is presently taking an Arts course at the University of Manitoba, and her brother is working towards his masters degree in agriculture at Cornell University.

 Some day Miss Shand expects to return to her country with the new skills she has learned on this continent.
-But first she will stay on at Ninette for a year or so, then positions in Canada and Australia . . . so I flipped!"
+But first she will stay on at Ninette for a year or so, then move on to Columbia University to take a course in publishealth nursing.